 Item Description Configure Alarms Min. event duration Alarm output delay time: the time span that is to elapse before a continued change in conditions actually activates/deactivates the alarm output.
 Alarm output True or False.
 Indication of current status.
 Configure Focus Measurement Allow you to enable/disable each measurement separately and customise its alarm threshold and hysteresis to your requirements.
-Configure Exposure Measurement Configure Contrast Measurement - Configure SNR Measurement - Configure Evaluation Rate The value entered here determines the speed at which the host machine processes the algorithms underlying the measurements.
-Higher values take up more CPU power.
-Auto Configure Adjusts the alarm thresholds, based upon the current measurements.
-The green area is centred around the current pointer position.
-Reset to Default Restores the original thres measurements (i.e. being I holds.
+Configure Exposure Measurement Configure Contrast Measurement Configure SNR Measurement - Configure Evaluation Rate etermines the speed at which the host machine processes the measurements.
+Higher values take up more CPU Auto Configure Adjusts the alarm threshold is centred around the curre ds, based upon the current measurements.
+The green area ent pointer position.
+Reset to Default Restores the original thres measurements (i.e. being sholds.
 Does not affect the current activity status of the Enabled or Disabled).